 The VIX futures followed suit.
 The September and October VIX futures were both up 0.1 to close at 16.5 and 17.5 respectively.
 That had the iPath S&P 500 VIX Short-Term Futures Note (VXX) up 0.69 percent to $16.12.

-Videocast: Split trading in the VIX
+Videocast: Scotland play in VIX

 Group One's Mike Palmer says a large September call spread in the VIX appears to be timed for the Scottish indepdence vote.

 VIX inches up with equities mixed